Emergency Services Reform Amendment Bill 2023

 Vote on clause 31

-Vote on retaining clause 31 of the Disaster Management and Other Legislation Amendment Bill 2024, which establishes Rural Fire Service Queensland as a fire service and provides enhanced civil liability protections for volunteer members.
-The LNP opposed the clause citing concerns about consultation and uncertainty for volunteers.
+Vote on whether to retain clause 31 of the Disaster Management and Other Legislation Amendment Bill, which establishes Rural Fire Service Queensland as a separate fire service within the Queensland Fire Department and provides enhanced civil liability protections for volunteer members.
+The LNP, KAP and PHON opposed the clause citing inadequate consultation with rural fire brigade volunteers and concerns about the new command structure.

 Passed48 ayes – 36 noes2024-05-01